mojotech/PrismatestJS/API.md

     Each function must take as its first argument the element being operated on.
 This is not supplied when the action is invoked.
 The functions may take other arguments that will be supplied when the action is invoked.

+- aggregate actions (optional)

+    Describes the aggregate actions that are available on this test view once it is materialized.
+It takes the form of a map from action names to functions.
+Each function must take as its first argument an array of each element that was selected.
+This is not supplied when the action is invoked.
+    The functions may take other arguments that will be supplied when the action is invoked.

 #### Return Type